In collaboration with

 PROGRAM DATES

-What is BuildUp Biotech Lab?
+What is the BuildUp Biotech Lab?

 Over 12 weeks, fully remote and in collaboration with OMOTEC, a globally recognised student research organisation, you'll pick a biotech problem that interests you, build a working computational tool to investigate it, and co-author a research paper submitted to a peer-reviewed journal.